yusuf-shahin/Js_function_challenge/README.md

 # Javascript function challenge
 ##### Function is the most beautiful part of any programming language .
-If we perceive how function basically work literally we can do so many beautiful thing and solve any coding problem by using <strong> Function </strong>
+** If we perceive how function basically work in javascript ** We can do so many beautiful thing, write clean code and solve any coding problem by using Function  .

 # Create Javascript One-Liners by using function :